JAYSONRK/Article_preview_component_netlify/README.md

 ## overview

-This is a React.js project with html, css ad javascript.
+This is a React.js project with html, css and javascript.

 ## features